On the hill above the West Fork of the Little

 2006 - A Calhoun Confederate soldier got his monument yesterday, at long last, replacing a flagstone with his initials.

 Pvt.
 William A. Bailey (1839-1910) served in the 14th Virginia Calvary from 1862-1865 and was captured by Union troops and sent to prison in Point Lookout, Maryland.

-The US government marker, obtained through the efforts of Chloe resident Ann Newell, was dedicated at the Prudence Chapel Cemetery at Minnora.
+The US government marker, obtained through the efforts of the late Chloe resident Ann Newell, was dedicated at the Prudence Chapel Cemetery at Minnora.